The impact of faint AGN discovered by JWST on reionization: Acknowledgements

 \section{Acknowledgements}

 We thank Christopher Cain, Nick Gnedin, Vid Ir\v{s}i\v{c}, Piero Madau, Brant Robertson and Sindhu Satyavolu for helpful discussions.
 The work was performed partially using the Cambridge Service for Data Driven Discovery (CSD3), part of which is operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility (\href{www.dirac.ac.uk}{www.dirac.ac.uk}).
 The project was also supported by a Swiss National Supercomputing Centre (CSCS) grant under project ID s1114.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 Support by ERC Advanced Grant 320596 ‘The Emergence of Structure During the Epoch of Reionization’ is gratefully acknowledged.
 MGH has been supported by STFC consolidated grants ST/N000927/1 and ST/S000623/1.
 GK gratefully acknowledges support from the Max Planck Society via a partner group grant.
 GK is also partly supported by the Department of Atomic Energy (Government of India) research project with Project Identification Number RTI 4002.
 The work has been performed as part of the DAE-STFC collaboration 'Building Indo-UK collaborations towards the Square Kilometre Array' (STFC grant reference ST/Y004191/1).
 SA also thanks the Science and Technology Facilities Council for a PhD studentship (STFC grant reference ST/W507362/1) and the University of Cambridge for providing a UKRI International Fees Bursary.
+This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
+These resources were granted via INCITE AST206.